JetBrains/kotlin-web-site/docs/reference/collections.md

 assert(strings.size == 3)
 ```

-Kotlin does not have syntax sugar for the creation of lists or sets.
-You must always use methods from the standard library, such as
+Kotlin does not have dedicated syntax constructs for creating lists or sets.
+Use methods from the standard library, such as
-`mutableListOf()`.
+`listOf()`, `mutableListOf()`, `setOf()`, `mutableSetOf()`.
+For creating maps in a not performance-critical code a simple [idiom](idioms.html#read-only-map) may be used: `mapOf(a to b, c to d)`

-Note that the readOnlyView variable points to the same list and changes as the underlying list changes.
+Note that the `readOnlyView` variable points to the same list and changes as the underlying list changes.
 If the only references that exist to a list are of the read only variety, we can consider the collection fully immutable.
 A simple way to create such a collection is like this:

 ``` kotlin
 val items = listOf(1, 2, 3)